-- The WDB Monitoring and Evaluation Committee; - Program Monitoring; - The development and availability of disability awareness desktop training; - Local professional development and resources to provide technical assistance for subrecipients/service providers; - Professional development opportunities which are available through the Michigan Works!
+- Annual program review by the Michigan Works!
+Southwest Workforce Development Board; - Implementation and compliance with local WDB policy regarding Monitoring requirements; - The development and availability of disability awareness desktoptraining; - Local professional development and resources to provide technical assistance for subrecipients/service providers; - Professional development opportunities which are available through the Michigan Works!
 Association and local partners; and - Customer satisfaction surveys.